uwcirg/JTrueNTHOAuth-Client/README.md

 }
 ```

-Those examples present all that is necessary to fetch demographic information and roles; however, how a system uses and stores this information needs to be implemented for each system, as the internal needs greatly changes.
+Those examples present all that is necessary to fetch demographic information and roles; however, how systems use and store this information needs to be implemented in each system, as the internal needs greatly changes.
 Here is an example, the updateGroups function, used on the above example, fetches the user's roles and stores them into our database, next we use this information to associate the user with user groups, which is one of our internal representation for CS roles.

 ```Java
 /**